haley9453/Final-Project/MSAccess.md

 **This section lists the requirements given for this project.**
 > The submission must consist of two documents:

-1. a word document to address the following questions:
+1. A word document to address the following questions:
 *Write a brief description of how the database could be enhanced to improve management of the business further.
 What tables or fields should be added?
 What additional reports would be useful?*

 2. MS-Access file that meets the following requirements: